hurley87/mini-games/README.md

 4. **Deploy**: Creates token contract, reward pool wallet, and IPFS metadata
 5. **Share**: Direct integration to share on Farcaster with embedded gameplay

-#### Real-time Validation

-The interface includes real-time validation ensuring:

-- All parameters are within acceptable ranges
-- Token symbols are 3-6 characters uppercase
-- Configuration values are economically viable
-- Game duration aligns with platform constraints

-This configuration system allows creators to fine-tune their game's economy to match their community and monetization strategy.

 ## �📡 API Reference

 ### Build Management